BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/README.md

    * 10.X: Scripting Multigs by Hand
       * Simple 1 of 2: if/then/endif
       * Complex 1 or 1 OR 2 of 3
+   * 10.X: Programming Complex Scripts
+      * BIP 112: Lightning
+      * Peg-in Chains?

+** PART FOUR: BITCOIN APIS **

-* 11.0: Writing Bitcoin RPC
+* 11.0: Talking to Bitcoind
-   * 11.1: Accessing RPC with Curl
+   * 11.1: Accessing Bitcoind with Curl
+   * 11.2: Accessing Bitcoind with JavaScript
-   * 11.2: Accessing RPC with C
+   * 11.3: Accessing Bitcoind with C
-   * 11.3: Watching Bitcoin Addresses in C
+      * Watching Bitcoin Addresses in C?
+* 12.0: Programming with LibWally
+   * 12.1: Programming Transactions
+   * 12.2: Programming Scripts
+* 13.0: Programming with secp256k1

+** PART FIVE: BITCOIN FUTURES **

+* 14.0: Setting Up a Bitcoin Regtest
+   * 14.1: Building the Regtest
+   * 14.2: Testing with Regtest
+   * 14.3: Mining with Regtest

 <hr>
 This is probably all a future section on Elements.

-* 11.0: Introducing SegWit
+* X.0: Introducing SegWit
-   * 11.X Scripting a Pay to Witness
+   * X.X Scripting a Pay to Witness

 * X.0: Introducing Elements
 * X.0: Individual Elements